Thank you for choosing to submit an online application.

 Step 2: Receive an “application completed” email once your application has been reviewed and approved.
 Wait for Housing Services to contact you with an offer for placement.
 If we do not contact you, it means we do not have a suitable space for you.
 You should continue to seek Off-Campus Housing.

-Step 4: If we contact you to offer a space, we will provide you instructions accessing your online Housing Agreement.
+Step 3: If we contact you to offer a space, we will provide you instructions accessing your online Housing Agreement.
 This is a legally binding Agreement, so be sure to carefully read and sign it.
-Finally, make payments of your Initial Rent Payment by calling Housing Services and providing us with your credit card payment information.
+Finally, make payments of your Initial Rent Payment by entering this information in your Tenant Portal.

 All tenants who live in UCSF Housing are subject to a 2 year term limit.
 This is measured as 24 months from your Occupancy Date.
 Term limits are cumulative in a lifetime, regardless of university affiliation or break in tenancy.
 You are encouraged to be aware of this term limit, as you will not be extended in housing after your term limit.
 UCSF Housing is primarily a program to ease the transition for new recruits to UCSF.
 It is not a permanent housing situation.